Azure-Project688/ImmersiveReader/README.md

     - PORT (default 8000 or port for running the app)

 ## For Docker platform
-- Copy and paste the below command with your respective environment varaibles
+- Copy and paste the below command with your respective environment variables
     - `docker run -d \
         -e TENANT_ID=your_tenant_id \
         -e CLIENT_ID=your_client_id \